tinyplex/tinybase/site/guides/01_the_basics/9_architectural_options.md

 See the createWsServer function for details of how to create a persister for the synchronization server, such as Sqlite3Persister or PostgresPersister.
-A reliable all-in-one solution is the persister-durable-object module which lets you run both synchronization and storage on Cloudflare's Durable Objects platform.
+A reliable all-in-one solution is the persister-durable-object module which lets you run both synchronization and storage on the Cloudflare Durable Objects platform.
 It has a [Vite starter template](https://github.com/tinyplex/vite-tinybase-ts-react-sync-durable-object).